knative/client/docs/cmd/kn.md

 Manage your Knative building blocks:

-Serving: Manage your services and release new software to them.
+* Serving: Manage your services and release new software to them.
-Build: Create builds and keep track of their results.
+* Build: Create builds and keep track of their results.
-Eventing: Manage event subscriptions and channels.
-Connect up event sources.
+* Eventing: Manage event subscriptions and channels.
+Connect event sources.

 ### Options